Bealby/grandpas-pocket-watch-shop/README.md

 - The `Basket` page will display an accumulative list of products added to the basket that will include their 'Image', 'Product Name' and 'Sku Number'.
-Each product in the basket will have a delete icon along side it, that is black in colour and red when hovered over.
+Each product in the basket will have a delete icon alongside it, that is black in colour and red when hovered over.
 The delete icon will remove the product item from the basket and recalculate costs.
 A pop-up window will be displayed informing user item has been removed from the basket.